sachinsu/sachinsu.github.io/content/posts/urlhealthchecks.md

 - [grep](https://man7.org/linux/man-pages/man1/grep.1.html) ^URL: - For some reason, CURL outputs content even if `-s` (silent) parameter is passed.
 Hence, this grep command is used to ignore all lines not containing URL and HTTP Status.

-So, It is quite possible to quickly turn around approach using built-in tools if writing a program is not an option or cumbersome for task at hand.
+So, It is  possible to quickly come up with this using built-in tools if writing a program is not an option or cumbersome for task at hand.

 As a next step, Plan is to automatically run this script as part of Github Build and notify in case of any URL is failing so that appropriate action can be taken.